Sleepaway Camp II: Unhappy Campers: Plot

-Five years after the events of the first film, a girl named Phoebe, tells a group of boys at a campfire about the killings at Camp Arawak.
-Her head counselor, Angela, forces her to go back to the cabin.
-After the pair get into an argument, Angela bashes a log over Phoebe’s head and then removes her tongue for having a "filthy mouth".
+Five years following the events of the first film, Phoebe tells a group of boys at a campfire the story of the murders at Camp Arawak.
+Her head counselor, Angela Johnson, forces her to go back to the cabin.
+After the pair gets into an argument, Angela bashes a log over Phoebe’s head and then removes her tongue for having a "filthy mouth".

-The next day, campers Molly, Ally, Mare, Demi, Lea and sisters Brooke and Jodi, question Angela on the whereabouts of Phoebe.
+The next day, campers Molly Nagle, Ally, Mare, Demi, Lea and sisters Brooke and Jodi Shote, question Angela on the whereabouts of Phoebe.
 She tells them she had to send her home.
 Later that day, Angela discovers Brooke and Jodi smoking marijuana and drinking alcohol.
-She initially let them go only to find them fornicating with one of the boys the next day.
-Angela chases the boy off.
-Afterward, Brooke wakes up on a grill and discovers Jodi's charred remains.
-Angela then pours gasoline over Brooke and burns her to death as well.

-That night, the boys start a panty raid which Angela breaks up.
+She initially lets them go only to find them fornicating with a boy named Ralph the next day.
+Angela chases Ralph off and then burns Jodi to death and pours gasoline over Brooke after she wakes up, before burning her to death as well.
+That night, the boys start a panty raid, which Angela breaks up.
 During a jock strap raid against the boys Mare flashes her breasts.
 Angela decides to drive her home and murders her with an electric drill.

 The next night, campers Anthony and Judd try to scare Angela, dressed as Freddy Krueger and Jason Voorhees.
 The plan backfires when Angela, dressed as Leatherface (wearing Mare's skinned face as a mask), slashes Anthony's throat and murders Judd with a chainsaw.

-The next day, Angela sets a trap for Ally and forces her down an outhouse, drowning her in human waste and leeches.
+The next day, Angela sets a trap for Ally and forces her down an outhouse latrine pit, drowning her in human waste and leeches.
 That night, Demi reveals to Angela that she phoned the families of the campers "sent home" and discovered the girls aren't at home.
 Realizing she could be caught, Angela strangles Demi with a guitar string, before stabbing Lea to death when she finds Demi's body.

 The next day, head counselors Uncle John and T.C. fire Angela for "sending too many campers home".
-Molly and Sean go into the woods to cheer her up but the pair discover the bodies of the other campers, before Angela ties them up.
+Molly and Sean Whitmore go into the woods to cheer her up but the pair discover the bodies of the other campers, before Angela ties them up.
 After learning the whereabouts of Molly and Sean, T.C. goes after them but Angela throws battery acid in his face, killing him instantly.
-Sean is decapitated after he realizes Angela is the murderer from the Camp Arawak incident five years ago.
+Sean is decapitated after he realizes Angela is the murderer from the Camp Arawak incident five years earlier.
 Later, Angela leaves the cabin and Molly frees herself.
-Upon returning, Molly knocks Angela out and escapes.
+Upon returning, Molly knocks Angela unconscious, steals her knife and escapes.
 After an extended chase through the woods, Molly falls onto a rock and is presumed dead.
-After killing the remaining campers, Angela hitchhikes but the driver quickly annoys her and she kills her.
+After killing the remaining campers, Angela hitches a ride but the driver quickly annoys her and she kills her.
 Molly regains consciousness and makes it out of the woods but the truck pulls up behind her.
-Molly is horrified to learn that Angela is the driver and she screams.
+Molly is horrified to learn that Angela is the driver and screams.